HOOLIGANISM

 A scuffle broke out late in the second half of the game, when a player who was given a Yellow Card by the referee threw a punch at an opposing player while stepping out of field and players in the bench joined along with few spectators from the sidelines joined in attacking opposing team.
 Scores of players were hospitalized after the incident with St. Joseph’s College forced to call off their remaining match (the traditional big match against St. Peter’s College) as some of their key players were severely injured.

-(An inquiry was held under the direction of Education Ministry and several players of Dharmaraja College were suspended while the College 1st XV team was suspended for one season)
+(An inquiry was held under the direction of the Education Ministry and several players of Dharmaraja College were suspended while the College 1st XV team was suspended for one season)

 2016 Isipathana College Colombo Vs Science College Mt.
 Lavinia, Schools Rugby match at Havelocks SC

-With the final whistle, the crowd invaded the field and referee was subject to verbal abuse by the spectators.
+With the final whistle, the crowd invaded the field and the referee was subject to verbal abuse by the spectators.

 2016 2nd leg of 72nd Bradby Shield encounter Trinity College Kandy Vs Royal College Colombo, Schools Rugby match at Pallekelle Stadium, Kandy.